 There is no cure for nail patella syndrome, but treatments are available to manage the symptoms.

-Kidney problems may need to be controlled with medication.
+Annual urine tests to look for kidney problems should begin at birth.
+If problems develop, these may need to be controlled with medication or dialysis (where a machine is used to replicate many of the kidney’s functions).
 People with severe kidney disease may need to have a kidney transplant.